nacular/doodle/docs/views.md

 }
 ```

-### Views encapsulate state and render updates to the screen
+## State and rendering

-Here is more useful example of holding and displaying some user data.
+Here is more useful example of a View that holds some user data (a name and age).
+This View tracks this state and monitors it for changes.
+It
+also keeps the user informed of its state by rendering any changes to its internal state.

 ```kotlin
 class UserInfo(